Last Updated on January 14, 2022 by Grow with Bovees

 Even if they turn out not to be interested, at least you’ve tried to show a bit of ‘sharing is caring’ and they may be more reluctant to raise a problem with it in the future.

-We hope that our tips have helped you with the question “where to locate my compost pile?”
+We hope that our tips have helped you with the question “where to put a compost bin?”